SimoneTestino/SimoneTestino/content/ColivingLiguria/System/Calendar.md

 As anticipated in the warning, the November 7th date is off.
 The property transfer is now tentatively scheduled for **November 26th**, but this date remains **strictly to be confirmed**.

-The cancellation is due to serious and foolish legal errors by the selling party, who failed to prepare the required documents, as detailed in **[[Ritardi per l'Atto Notarile]]**.
+The cancellation is due to serious and foolish legal errors by the selling party, who failed to prepare the required documents, as detailed in **[[Ritardi dell'Atto Notarile]]**.

 **It is therefore not possible to start the project on-site on November 7th as planned.**